akrzemi1/__sandbox__/string_view_ctor.md

 ### Migrating `char*` APIs to `string_view` APIs made easier?

-The goal for P0903R1 is to enable migration to `std::string_view` of funcitions taking `const char *`, with one of the following semantics:
+The goal for P0903R1 is to enable the migration to `std::string_view` of funcitions taking `const char *`, with one of the following semantics:

 ```c++
 X* foo(const char* p) // desired: p != nullptr